impacted wisdom teeth

 But in some cases, there is a good chance of severe swelling, inflammation, irritation, and severe pain in the jaw or even headaches.

-But on the other hand, if your tooth or teeth is causing you extreme discomfort and pain, you have to get it extracted but surgically.
+But on the other hand, if your tooth or teeth are causing you extreme discomfort and pain, you have to get it extracted but surgically.
 Your dentist will likely refer you to an oral surgeon who specializes in this type of procedure.

 Surgery typically involves making small incisions into your gums so that the surgeon can access the tooth and then remove it from its socket without damaging any surrounding tissue.